cbdevnet/midimonster/backends/atem.md

 The protocol has been reverse engineered by using an ATEM Mini Pro with protocol version `2.30` (ATEM Switchers software update 8.3).
 Due to those circumstances, parts of this implementation may be or become wrong based on incomplete understanding or future changes to the protocol.
+Neither this backend nor the authors are in any way affiliated with Blackmagic Design (other than buying and really liking their products).
+All rights to the trademarks used in this document are with their respective owners.

 Some devices may not support all implemented features, while some may support features that are not yet implemented.
 Some features available in larger models may not be present in the device this backend was originally developed against.
 If you have access to more powerful ATEM hardware and would like to see this backend's protocol support extended for them, please contact the developers.